-How to Write an Unstoppable Senior Dating Profile
+How to Write an Unstoppable Senior Dating Profile in 7 Easy Steps

 If you are at the beginning of your senior dating journey, you probably have several questions.
 How can I write a great profile?
 Where are all the good men my age?
 Am I ready to deal with the emotions that will inevitably come as I get back into the dating game?